Seahawks take WR Dareke Young with the 233rd pick in the 2022 NFL draft

 Young played just seven games the past two seasons at Lenior-Rhyne, a Division II school in Hickory, N.C., but had 73 receptions for 1,176 yards and 16 touchdowns in his five-year career.

+The school’s 2020 season was cancelled due to COVID-19 and he played only two games of a four-game spring season in 2021, and then was limited to five games in a regular season in the fall of 2021 due to a sprained MCL.
+But Young said he is fully recovered now.

-Young also was used substantially as a running back early in his career when the team ran a Wing-T offense and had 88 carries for 658 yards and eight touchdowns on the ground in his career.
+Young brings some versatility to Seattle, having also been used substantially as a running back early in his career when the team ran a predominantly Wing-T offense and had 88 carries for 658 yards and eight touchdowns on the ground in his career.

+He told Seattle reporters shortly after he was drafted that teams had talked to him about being used as a runner — ala the Deebo Samuel role — and that “I don’t have a problem with it.
+Whatever it takes to make the team.”

+Young played last season as a graduate student having gotten a degree in engineering physics.
+He took grad calluses last year working toward an MBA.

 Young was the second receiver taken in four picks by Seattle as the Seahawks drafted Bo Melton of Rutgers at 229.